by Alyce Adams, RN, The Kegel Queen

 Again, I can’t give you medical advice, and your health care decisions are 100% yours to make!
 But if you were my sister, this is what I would say to you:

-- Do absolutely everything you can to get better without surgery.
+4. Do absolutely everything you can to get better without surgery.
 Kegel exercises are an excellent option.
 But they’re only one of many ways to get help without surgery.
 Don’t just try one thing.
-Use absolutely every other option available to you, and give it at least a year.
-Some techniques take time.
+Use absolutely every other option available to you, and recognize that some techniques take time.

 After that, you may see enough improvement that surgery is the furthest thing from your mind.
 If you have given your all to every other option, and your problem is still so bad that you just can’t stand it, it’s still not time to rush into surgery.
 It’s never the right time to rush into this type of surgery!